rki-mf1/2023-Workshop-Madagascar-IGS/README.md

 A practical introduction to short-read bioinformatics for bacterial genome reconstruction in the context of the Madagascar IGS workshop 2023.

+A set of laptops with linux installed will be provided for the lecture.
+If you want to work with your own laptop, please see the available options [below](#5)

 ## Schedule links for the workshop
 * [6 October - Friday](#0)
 * [9 October - Monday](#1)